-The first use case we discuss is PU to PU authorization.
+The first use case we discuss is processing unit to processing unit authorization.

 In order to achieve that we need to define a set of service objects.

-Let us assume that service PUs include a tag
+Let us assume that service processing units include a tag

-app=service and the client PUs include a tag
+app=service and the client processing units include a tag

-What we want to achieve is that client PUs have access to the
+What we want to achieve is that client processing units have access to the

 /internal/* API endpoint of the service.

-In the first example we will assume that the service is accessed over an L3 Load Balancer (i.e., it doesn't terminate TCP sessions) as is the case with simple Kubernetes services.
+In the first example we will assume that the service is accessed over a layer 3 load balancer (i.e., it doesn't terminate TCP sessions) as is the case with simple Kubernetes services.

 HTTPResourceSpecis needed in all API service definitions and it defines the REST API that a service exposes.
 The specification details a list of URIs and associated permissions for each URI.
 An example specification is below.
 It defines three endpoints